gitworkflows/meshplay/docs/pages/extensibility/api.md

 In order to use this command, you must have a web browser available on your system (this command cannot be executed on a headless system).

 {% include alert.html type="dark" title="How to use the token for requests to Meshplay Rest API using API clients" content=" Download your token from Meshplay UI and copy the token value from the downloaded file, this will be used for authentication." %}
-{% include code.html code="meshery-provider: Meshplay
+{% include code.html code="meshplay-provider: Meshplay
 token: your token"%}
 {% include alert.html type="dark" title="" content="Navigate to the cookies section your API testing platform, to set the appropriate name and value for the cookie, then make sure to save the configured cookies to initiate the request. <p> The request will be sent to the Meshplay API using the configured cookies for authentication</p>"%}